Ethan23p/contra-ethos_quartz_site/content/logseq/version-files/base/index.md

-# contra-ethos
-- Welcome to my digital garden.
+# Welcome to my digital garden.
 - [[portfolio]]
 - [[about me]]
 - [[blog]]